annmat2001/Analyzing-Curricula-Using-Graphs/README.md

 # Objectives

-1.1NETWORK CREATION AND EDGE IDENTIFICATION o Did manual imputation to preprocess the data and then converted them to dictionary and further to json files. o Use cosine similarity to identify and visualize connections between subtopics.
+1.1NETWORK CREATION AND EDGE IDENTIFICATION<br>
+o Did manual imputation to preprocess the data and then converted them to dictionary and further to json files.<br>
+o Use cosine similarity to identify and visualize connections between subtopics.
-This involves calculating within-unit similarities, cross-unit similarities, and cross-program similarities to establish the edges between nodes.
+This involves calculating within-unit similarities, cross-unit similarities, and cross-program similarities to establish the edges between nodes.<br>
-2 CENTRALITY MEASURES
+2 CENTRALITY MEASURES<br>
 o Apply centrality measures to identify important nodes within the graphs.
-This includes evaluating which units or subunits hold significant positions in the network, providing insights into their relevance and impact on the overall curriculum structure.
+This includes evaluating which units or subunits hold significant positions in the network, providing insights into their relevance and impact on the overall curriculum structure.<br>
-3 COMMUNITY DETECTION AND VISUALIZATION o Detect and visualize communities within the network graphs.
-Communities represent groups of nodes with higher interconnectivity compared to nodes outside their group.
+3 COMMUNITY DETECTION AND VISUALIZATION<br>
+o Detect and visualize communities within the network graphs.
+Communities represent groups of nodes with higher interconnectivity compared to nodes outside their group.<br>
-4 SUB-GRAPH VISUALIZATION
+4 SUB-GRAPH VISUALIZATION<br>
 o Create and visualize detailed sub-graphs to illustrate specific aspects of the curriculum structure, such as the relationship between subunits within a unit or between units of different programs.
 These visualizations will aid in a more